MattSegal/Algorithm-Visualiser-Website/README.md

 [View Live Website Here](http://mattsegal.xyz/sort)

 ### Overview
 This is a single page app that displays an unsorted bar chart.
 The user can select and run a sorting algorithm on the chart.
+I decided to write this app without jQuery to see what it would be like.
+It wasn't as hard as I thought it would be.
+Unfotunately it currently uses ES6 generators and requires the latest version of Chrome to run.

 ### Current Bugs
-* ...are all features
+* unknown

 ### To Do - Improvements
-* none at the moment
+* Make the display fit to smaller screen heights.

 ### To Do - New Features
 * add more interesting sorting algorithms (QuickSort, ShellSort, StoogeSort)